mgbelegu/One-page-website-template/README.md

-# website template for starting a project
+# Basic website template for starter projects

+1. Fully responsive
+2. Easy to add and change content